 Should You Buy High Beta Stocks?

-High beta stocks come with high risks, but they also have a huge potential for reward.
-Not all high beta stocks are created equal, so it’s important to do your research before making any investment decisions.
+Not all high betas are created equal, so it’s essential to research before making any investment decisions.

 High Beta Stocks: Final Thoughts